MindFramework/Mind-Framework/README.md

 # Mind-Framework

+(BETA) AI Agent to assess your personality type: https://poe.com/Mind-Practitioner

 ### Disclaimer

-**I’m going to sell most of my holdings (maybe before bonding) because I need to pay for my rent.
-I can’t guarantee any profits from the token and I have no idea how I will monetize it.
+**I’m going to sell part of my holdings (maybe before bonding) because I need to pay for my rent.
+I can’t guarantee any profits from the token.
 I also won’t personally shill the coin once I have enough money to avoid homelessness.
 You should treat buying it as gambling on a meme coin.**

 I am launching this project on my own, and the more ambitious aspects will require funding that might be unrealistic.
 The minimum I will achieve is building out a written test and an AI agent that can predict your personality type based on your responses.